thorntail-examples/booster-release-scripts/HOWTO_RELEASE.md

 ./each.sh "pwd;../prepare_rel_version.sh <FLAG>"
 ```

 Skim over the commit history.
-The version should updated and a commit added.
-This step also create the tag already.
+The version should be updated and a commit added.

 ```
 ./each.sh "pwd;git log --oneline -n 2"